liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

-Although support for portlet `EDIT` mode has been specified, the portlet container does not necessarily know which JSF view should be rendered when the user enters portlet portlet `EDIT` mode.
+Although support for portlet `EDIT` mode has been specified, the portlet container does not necessarily know which JSF view should be rendered when the user enters portlet `EDIT` mode.
 JSF portlet developers must specify the Facelet view, in the `WEB-INF/portlet.xml` descriptor, that is to be displayed for each supported portlet mode.